S1in9sh0t/CS50W/README.md

 ### Timeline

 The CS50W course material spans nine weeks over six projects.
-The aim is to condense down my learning and create the capstone project alongside the materials provided.
+The aim is to condense down my learning and create the capstone project alongside the course materials provided.
 To elaborate, a full day may include one half of studying the material and completing tasks with the remainder used for developing my own application.